EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Create-an-Azure-Active-Directory.md

 ## Task

-Create a new Azure Active Directory tenant.
+Create a new Microsoft Entra ID tenant.

 ## Instructions